dharmab/bmw-f750gs-f850gs/toolkit.md

 ### In a Backpack

 - 1-person first aid kit with medicine, boo-boo supplies, exam gloves and trauma pads
 - Mylar reflective emergency blanket

 ### On the Bike

 All of this packs in a fairly small OGIO tail bag with room to spare for personal items, water and snacks.

 - T-handle wrench
-- Full set of Torx sockets through T55
+- Torx sockets: T15, T20, T25, T27, T55
 - Selection of Allen key sockets (specific to any installed aftermarket parts)
 - Metric sockets: 8mm, 10mm, 12mm, 13mm and 14mm
 - Metric wrenches: 8mm, 10mm, 12mm, 13mm and 14mm
 - Adjustable wrench
 - Oil filter wrench (F750Gs/F850GS oil filter cannot be tightened by hand due to tight clearance)
 - Multi-bit screwdriver and appropriate bits
 - Tire plug kit
 - Air compressor